 The Bicentennial Bikeway is a popular Brisbane cycleway running past the Brisbane CBD and helping connect Toowong and the western suburbs.

-The bikeway has a number of entrances from the Goodwill Bridge to Toowong, and is a great way to explore the city.
+The bikeway has entrances from the Goodwill Bridge to Toowong, and is a great way to explore the city.

 Getting to and from the city by bike

 The bikeway starts at the foot of the Goodwill Bridge, where you have access to South Bank and the Botanic Gardens.

 As you travel along the river through the Queens Wharf development there's plenty of sightseeing and relaxation spots.
 Stop for a walk or sit on Mangrove Walk riverwalk, or play some table tennis under the freeway at Waterline Park.